-The Neptune Technology Group has been hired to implement volumetric water use billing in Function Junction as a pilot program for industrial, commercial, and institutional (ICI) properties.
+Neptune Technology Group has been contracted to upgrade water meters in Function Junction as a pilot program for industrial, commercial, and institutional (ICI) properties.

 The RMOW is moving ahead with a pilot project to implement volumetric billing via water metering in Function Junction.
 The new system will encourage water conservation, improve leak detection and ensure rate equitability.
 Function Junction was chosen for the pilot project since the RMOW recently acquired the VanWest Water Utility that serviced the neighbourhood.